yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ### Inheritance

 Tables can extend an existing Table.
-Following actions can be performed:
+The following actions can be performed:
 * New columns can be added.
 * Existing columns can be modified.
 * [Table properties](#table-properties) can be modified.

-Below listed Table properties can be inherited without re-declaration.
-Any [Table properties](#table-properties) not listed below, has to be re-declared.
+The Table properties listed below can be inherited without re-declaration.
+Any [Table property](#table-properties) not listed below, has to be re-declared.

 * `dbConnectionName`
 * `schema`